zkoss/keikai-blog/blog/_posts/2020-03-19-report-generator.markdown

 title:  "Create a Tailored, Web-based Excel Report Generator"
 date:   2020-03-19
 categories: "Application"
+excerpt: “An online report generator example that generates custom excel reports by combining different books.”

 index-intro: "
 This article tells you how to build a report generator.